55 Main Street,

 (Posted by Francis Rogers, a former projectionist who posted this comment on the Mohawk Theatre page)

 Prizes, raffles, and tons of cartoons were all on the program.
-It was the first theater that I was lucky enough to gain entry into the projection booth so I could begin learning what would become a life long passion.
+It was the first theatre that I was lucky enough to gain entry into the projection booth so I could begin learning what would become a life long passion.

 Just login to your account and subscribe to this theater